Lucrehulk/2d-physics-engine/README.md

 At the top of the collision system's code, constants for configuration (i.e. room data, physics config like gravity, friction, and collision accelerations) can be found.

-The demo server and client already provides a basic demo of the system in action, while the collision_manager.rs file provides the raw, non-networked code for the collision manager only.
+The demo server and client already provides a basic demo of the system in action, while the physics_engine.rs file provides the raw, non-networked code for the physics engine only.

 Some examples from the demo system:
 10k entities in a 1024x1024 space, with a giant immovable wall in the middle: